bottom-feeder/bottom-feeder.github.io/README.md

 <br/>

 ## My Portfolio Text
-A concept topic for a global company who decided to include digital signatures in their new product for Russian market.
+A concept topic for a global company that decided to include digital signatures in their new Russia-oriented product.
 The concept topic is followed by a task topic with detailed instructions.
 Read the portfolio text [here](Concept%20Topic%20+%20Task%20Topic%20(Digital%20Signature).md).